 Many of these requirements are internationally recognized, and often include the presence of an official representative of a formal inspection body during the inspection as well as the use of designated formal inspection tools.

-Representatives of formal inspection bodies are often wary of using drones or any kind of camera for inspections, and can be hesitant to approve these types of technology as formal inspection tools.
+Representatives of formal inspection bodies are often wary of using drones or any kind of camera for collecting visual data during inspections, and can be hesitant to approve these types of technology as formal inspection tools.
 The reason for their reluctance about approving the use of cameras attached to drones or other robots for inspections is that they usually can’t provide full coverage of an asset in an organized, methodical manner, and they usually don’t come equipped with lighting that will allow the inspector to see the full texture and depth of each feature of an object.

 For example, while many drones can fly into a boiler and provide key visual data, they cannot stabilize in a way that allows the capture of complete, object-by-object visual data of the entire asset.